 Finally, the Online Gambling Vertical is one that’s hit particularly hard as it’s susceptible to a number of attack vectors such as:

-- Arbitrage: even World Poker Series winner have been caught creating multiple accounts to gain advantage over other players.
+- Arbitrage: Even World Poker Series winners have been caught creating multiple accounts to gain an advantage over other players.

-- Matched betting: another situation where controlling multiple accounts can help change the odds in your favour.
+- Matched betting: Another situation where controlling multiple accounts can help change the odds in your favor.